nazdridoy/ngpt/README.md

 # Chat with default settings
 ngpt "Tell me about quantum computing"

+# Alternatively, run as a Python module
+python -m ngpt "Tell me about quantum computing"

 # Start an interactive chat session with conversation memory
 ngpt -i